What are the different compounds of wastewater

 The reactions occurring in each area can be summarized as follows:

-- anaerobic zone: the micro-organisms use their reserves and release intracellular phosphorus;
+• anaerobic zone: the micro-organisms use their reserves and release intracellular phosphorus;

-- aerobic area: overaccumulation of phosphorus in the form of polyphosphate granules.
+• aerobic area: overaccumulation of phosphorus in the form of polyphosphate granules.

 These phenomena, which are essential to the biological dephosphatisation process, will condition the design of treatment plants.
 The basic layout shall include at least:

-- an anaerobic zone where the release of phosphorus will take place
+• an anaerobic zone where the release of phosphorus will take place

-- an aerated area where over-assimilation reactions will take place.
+• an aerated area where over-assimilation reactions will take place.

-To achieve good biological phosphorus removal, the essential element is the presence of a sufficient quantity of easily assimilable organic matter in the water to be treated.
-From a conventional urban wastewater, an average ratio of 3.5% of phosphorus removed per BOD5 consumed is obtained.
+To obtain good biological phosphate removal, the essential element is the presence of a sufficient quantity of easily assimilable organic matter in the water to be treated.
+From conventional urban wastewater, an average ratio of 3.5% of phosphorus removed per BOD5 consumed is obtained.
 This leads to a biological elimination of only 50 to 65% of the phosphorus.
 This performance is often not sufficient to meet discharge standards.
 It is necessary to add a chemical precipitation step where the remaining phosphorus will be precipitated by the addition of reagent.

 Chemical precipitation of phosphates